Sablayan: History

 The town used to be called Dongon, a coastal village located currently at Barangay San Nicolas.
 The first accounts of the baptism of the locals under the Recollects were recorded in 1670.
 By 1749, Dongon became the biggest pueblo in the whole island of Mindoro in terms of population.

 In 1754, the Moro pirates started attacking the town, and almost every year thereafter, until in 1791 when the Moros effectively wiped out the whole population from more than 600 inhabitants to less than 98 people.

 In 1814, the inhabitants of Dongon gradually transferred to the village of Sablayan, until Dongon ceased to become a village in 1829.
 In 1832, the missionary friar Simeon Mendoza de la V. de Ibernalo requested the Spanish government for the exemption of the town's inhabitants from paying taxes so that they could build a stone church, convent and fort at a hilly part of the village.
 The church that stands today at the town may have been built from 1832 to 1835, and its advocacy was placed under San Sebastian.

+In 2026, the town was declared a biosphere reserve by UNESCO.